chriszuercher/MyWhoosh2Garmin/README.md

 <h3>Windows</h3>

+You can simply start the monitor by doubleclick the ```StartMyWooshMonitor.bat``` file which will execute PowerShell with the script.

-Start the script.
+If you prefer PowerShell you can start the script.
 This will also setup a virtual python environment and starts monitoring the application.

 ```powershell
 .\MyWhooshMonitor.ps1